Enjoying our puzzle hints?

 Actually belongs to: KINDS OF BRAS

-Actually belongs to: STARTING WITH BABY ANIMALS
+Actually belongs to: SHORTAGE

 Today's Tricky Traps — Red Herrings Explained